Funnyyjustin/TickTick/ReadMe.txt

 	- Added a method that gives the Rocket object a BoundingBox.
 	- Added a method that makes the Rocket 'explode'.
 	- Extended the Update method, so it now checks whether the Rocket BB collides with the Player BB.
-	- When a player jumps onto the rocket, the rocket will now explode and reset
+	- When a player jumps onto the rocket, the rocket will now explode and not respawn until the player has completed the level.

 - Speed Behavior